aptech/docs/docs/CR-gdaCreate.rst

 -------

 This command creates a GAUSS Data Archive containing only a header.
-To add data to the GDA, call gdaWrite.
+To add data to the GDA, call :func:`gdaWrite`.

-It is recommended that you include a .gda extension in filename.
+It is recommended that you include a ``.gda`` extension in :func:`filename`.
-However, gdaCreate will not force an extension.
+However, :func:`gdaCreate` will not force an extension.

 Examples